karaxuna/jxcore-tutorial-babel/README.md

 jx install babel -g
 ```

-Then write a code with newest features.
-Create custom stream using es6 classes and import feature:
+Let's see some of new features of es6.
+Create custom stream using class inheritance and import feature:

 ```javascript
 import { Writable } from 'stream';